felddy/ansible-setup-dev/README.md

 Here's how to use it:

-`ansible-playbook -i localhost, playbook.yml --become --ask-become-pass`
+`ansible-playbook -i localhost, playbook.yml --ask-become-pass`

 ## Contributing ##